Why asbestos was used

 - insulation panels in some storage heaters

-- central heating flues
+- central heating and boiler flues

 - floor tiles